 We all know that Indian people from the automotive sector are spreading the word at a greater pace.
 Electric Vehicles!
 Yes, it's high time that we all must know what good and bad can an Electric vehicle bring to our life.
-Though Electric Vehicle offers many perks, we must understand the consumers' concerns about the Electric vehicles in the Indian market.
+Though Electric Vehicle offers many perks, we must understand the consumers' concerns about Electric vehicles in the Indian market.
 We must know the reasons behind the sluggish growth of EVs.
 This article will uncover the pros and cons of Evs in contrast to conventional vehicles and what benefits will you get from being a consumer of an Electronic Vehicle?

 Predicament state of EVs

 The major reason for the slow rising of EVs in India is because they're over-priced and to be precise, they're quoted about 2 to 2.5 times more than that of a conventional vehicle.
 This factor is seemingly a formidable hurdle among Indians.
-Apart from it, Ev's single-charge range and charging infrastructure makes it totally unaffordable for both the middle and upper-class people.
+Apart from it, Ev's single-charge range and charging infrastructure makes it totally unaffordable for both middle and upper-class people.
 To offer a higher charge range, one is forced to lodge high-level battery capacity into the vehicle.
 This in return skyrocket the EV's price.
 However, Electric Vehicle offers a significant advantage in operating cost which is 25% less compared to that of ICE technology.

 Ignoring the evolution

-Most of the domestic buyers consider 5 factors before buying a vehicle.
+Most of domestic buyers consider 5 factors before buying a vehicle.
 The upfront purchase price, fuel efficiency, vehicle maintenance, service cost, and other comfort features.
 Hence, for this case, technology has to be educated to the ignorants and the impressions must spread rapidly.
 To make this happen, we need a multi-dimensional approach to create awareness among buyers.

 Speaking of awareness, Electric Vehicles haven't got into the spotlight yet.
 It's truly because EVs aren't recognized nor gained the familiarity.
 The conjoint factors involving lack of Knowledge on Government schemes about economic benefits, supply chains, etc, give rise to the no to slighter growth of Evs in the automotive sector.